Arrive Shanghai, China

 Beijing | Tai Chi & Tiananmen Square

 Partake in a morning tai chi class at the historic Temple of Heaven.
 Built in 1420, it is considered the most beautiful example of Ming Dynasty architecture.
 After lunch, visit Tiananmen Square, site of the mausoleum of Mao Zadong and the 1989 Chinese democracy movement protests.
 Continue to the Forbidden City, located in the heart of Beijing.
-Once off-limits to most for more than 500 years, it features the largest and best-preserved collection of ancient buildings, as well as the largest palace complex in the world.
+Once off-limits to most for more than 500 years, it is one of the world’s largest palace complexes and features a vast collection of historic buildings.
 Take in the Chinese Imperial Palace, the former home of the nation’s royal families.

 Luoyang | The Birthplace of Kung Fu